mohitmo/GSoC-2020-Documentation/README.md

 There are some things that we plan to do:

-1. Optimising the current code, so that we can time taken to create queues even more.
+1. Optimising the current code, so that we can improve upon time taken to create queues even more.
 2. Parallelise other events for cups-browsed, such as job processing and printer deletion.

 ### Acknowledgement

 I would like to thank my mentors [Till Kamppeter](https://github.com/tillkamppeter) and [Deepak Patankar](https://github.com/deepak0405) for guiding and helping me in this project.
 It was great experience working and communicating with them.
+I would also like to thank Aveek Basu for providing me this opportunity to have a very productive summer.